If you are a student, think of this guide as your personal SMART goal-setting toolkit.

 10. Secure An Internship

-Specific: The goal includes updating resume, applying to positions, and practicing interview skills.
+Specific: The goal includes updating your resume, applying to positions, and practicing interview skills.

 Measurable: Progress can be tracked by resume completion, number of applications, and interview practice sessions.